fabs200/TIS-Innovation-LDA-Sentiment/README.md

-# Media Analysis
+# TIS Innovation
-project topic modelling and sentiment analysis
+project topic modelling and sentiment analysis of TIS innovation electic cars

 ## Disclaimer
 Disclaimer: The author posed the following code for academic purposes